Identifying the Effect of Persuasion: A Microeconomic Foundation for assumption-binary-monotone

 The utility from option $0$ is normalized to be $0$ for each state.
 Since the expected utility is all that matters for the decision, the utility from option $1$ when the state is ``low'' is normalized to be $-1$: the sign restrictions are to make the choice nontrivial.
 The utility term $U_i$ is not observed by the econometrician.

-Suppose that individual $i$ maximizes her expected utility.
-Then, individual $i$ chooses option 1 if and only if her expected utility, $-\{ 1-q_i(t)\} + q_i(t) U_i$ for $t\in \{0,1\}$, is positive with her belief $q_i(t)$ about the state.
+Suppose that individual $i$ maximizes expected utility.
+Then, individual $i$ chooses option 1 if and only if expected utility, $-\{ 1-q_i(t)\} + q_i(t) U_i$ for $t\in \{0,1\}$, is positive with subjective belief $q_i(t)$ about the state.
 Therefore, when the informational treatment is set to be $t \in \{0,1\}$, the potential outcome $Y_i(t)$ can be written as follows:

 where $\one [ \cdot ]$ is the usual indicator function.
-We now make the following assumptions. \begin{assumption} $U_i$ has a conditional density $f\{ \cdot| q_i(0), q_i(1) \}$ such that $f\{u | q_i(0), q_i(1)\} > 0$ for all $u \in [0, \infty)$ with probability one. \end{assumption}
+We now make the following assumptions. \begin{assumption} $U_i$ has a conditional density $f\{ \cdot\mid q_i(0), q_i(1) \}$ such that $f\{u \mid q_i(0), q_i(1)\} > 0$ for all $u \in [0, \infty)$ with probability one. \end{assumption}

 \begin{assumption} $q_i(0) \leq q_i(1)$ with probability one. \end{assumption}